konkarage/soft-eng/documentation/Intro.md

 Define any domain-related keywords used in the documents.

 **Software-as-a-Service**

 A software licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.
 SaaS is typically accessed by users using a thin client via a web browser

 **Login**

 The process by which an individual gains access to a computer system through authentication.

 **Logout**

 The process by which a user stops having access to a system.

 **Sign up**

-The process by which a user registers himself with a system, in order to be able to use the Login and Logout processes.
-The user provides some personal data and receives a unique identifier.
+The process of creating a personal account in order to have full access to a system.

 **Upload**
-The process by which a copy of a computer file gets transmited to a web server.

-Define term 2 ...
+Send data to a remote system such as a server or another client so that the remote system can store a copy.

 **Credentials**

 The username and password by which a user is identified and gains access to a computer system.

-**Patient**